Liu-Cheng/bfs_with_Intel_OpenCL/README.md

 ## Acknowlegement
 * We acknowledge Intel for the access to Intel Xeon+FPGA system through the Hardware Accelerator Research Program(HARP-v2).
-* This work is originally done in National University of Singapore.
+* Initial work was originally done in National University of Singapore.